fac26/week-10-12-TFB-Eric-gild/README.md

 `Review and justify their contribution to building, managing and deploying code into the relevant environment in accordance with the project specification (S10)`

+We deployed to vercel.
+Vercel was chosen because it is a next.js app.
+Vercel provides a simple and easy-to-use deployment process for Next.js applications.
+We were able to deploy the application in just a few clicks with Vercel taking care of the rest, including building and deploying the application.
+As Vercel integrates seamlessly with Git, we could utilise automatic deployments and preview builds of feature branch.

 #### What problems did you encounter during deployment?

+We didn't encounter any issues with deployment.
+With the preview feature on branches, we could check whether the deployment succeeded and integrate any fixes before merging with the production branch.

 </details>